isabella232/sign-integrations.en/help/workday/install.md

 ## Overview {#overview}

-This document explains how to integrate Adobe Sign into your Workday tenant.
-To use Adobe Sign within Workday, you need to know how to create and modify Workday items such as:
+This document explains how to integrate [!DNL Adobe Sign] into your [!DNL Workday] tenant.
+To use [!DNL Adobe Sign] within [!DNL Workday], you need to know how to create and modify [!DNL Workday] items such as:

 * Business process framework
 * Tenant set-up and configuration